SoftwareImpacts/SIMPAC-2023-33/README.md

 Errors are printed on stderr.
 Note: Convergence of the employed _CVODE_ solver cannot be guaranteed and issues of this kind can hardly be predicted.
 On top, they are even system-dependent.
-Piece of advice: Only pass decimal numbers for the grid settings and initial conditions.
+Piece of advice: Only pass decimals for the grid settings and initial conditions.
 _CVODE_ warnings and errors are reported on stdout and stderr.